Christopher Cabaldon: Elections

 Cabaldon was selected mayor of West Sacramento by fellow council members in November 1998, after first being elected to the City Council in 1996.
 The council chose him for three more one year terms as mayor.
 In 2004, he won West Sacramento's first direct mayoral election.
 He was re-elected mayor by the electorate in 2006, 2008, and 2010, was unopposed in the November 2012 general election, reelected with 84.3% of the vote in the 2014 general election, unopposed in the 2016 general election, and re-elected in 2018.
-In 2020, he was defeated by City Council member Martha Guerrero.
+In 2020, he was narrowly defeated by City Council member Martha Guerrero.

-He was a candidate for the 8th district seat in the California State Assembly in 2008, losing the primary by three percentage points to Yolo County Supervisor Mariko Yamada.
+He was a candidate for the 8th district in the California State Assembly in 2008, losing the primary by three percentage points to Yolo County Supervisor Mariko Yamada.

 Cabaldon served as California co-chair of Pete Buttigieg's presidential campaign.
-Along with Dayton, Ohio Mayor Nan Whaley and Austin, Texas Mayor Steve Adler (politician), he introduced Buttigieg at the launch of the presidential campaign in 2019 in South Bend, Indiana.
+Along with Dayton, Ohio Mayor Nan Whaley and Austin, Texas Mayor Steve Adler, he introduced Buttigieg at the launch of the presidential campaign in 2019 in South Bend, Indiana.

+In 2024, he became a candidate for the 3rd district in the 2024 California State Senate election He defeated Vallejo City Councilwoman Rozzana Verder-Aliga in the primary, who was supported by most of the state Democratic Party leadership, advancing to the general election runoff.
+He defeated Dixon Mayor Thomas Bogue in the general election in the strongly Democratic district.

 Personal life

 The Logo network featured Cabaldon in a 2006 episode of the series Coming Out Stories, when he came out publicly in his annual State of the City address.

-An in-depth Comstock's Magazine cover story, Behind Closed Doors, told the story of the death of Cabaldon's mother when he was a young boy and the ongoing process of coping, persevering, and finding meaning and purpose after loss.
+An in-depth Comstock's Magazine cover story, "Behind Closed Doors," told the story of the death of Cabaldon's mother when he was a young boy and the ongoing process of coping, persevering, and finding meaning and purpose after loss.